aptana/studio3/README.md

 Aptana Studio 3 Core holds the core set of plugins used to build the Aptana Studio 3 IDE/RCP.
 Currently it relies on consuming a pre-built [FTP/FTPS/SFTP library](https://github.com/aptana/libraries_com) as a dependency for building.
 This holds a commercial library, so the sources do not contain the JAR due to licensing restrictions.

-This set of plugins deals with providing support for web development: HTML, CSS, XML, and Javascript.
+This set of plugins deals with providing support for web development: HTML, CSS, XML, and JavaScript.
 It also includes our own Git plugin support.
 Features that deal with adding support for [PHP](https://github.com/aptana/studio3-php), [Python](https://github.com/aptana/PyDev) and [Ruby](https://github.com/aptana/studio3-ruby) are broken out to other repositories.
 The Portion dealing with bundling all of that together to form the IDE is in the [studio3-rcp](https://github.com/aptana/studio3-rcp) repository.

 How to Contribute
 ----------